sohampod/100daysofcpp/README.md

 ### 100 days of coding? **XD**
 I had the previous experience on cpp only, but never got to the advanced level in cpp so trying to work hard on this.
 <br/>
-## LANGUAGES USED?
-Not Python its CPP :D